pmb-7684/paulabailey_portfolio/index.md

 ---
 [Walmart Streamlit App](https://simpleapp-lszmrlwqdxlcsuckbnwv37.streamlit.app/){:target="_blank"}

 My first deployed web app using Streamlit.
-This is simple app uses `yfinance` to retrieve stock information on Walmart and display it as line graphes.
-The app requests opening prices, closing prices, volume of stock exchanged and dividends paid for Walmart and creates simple visualizations of the results.
+This is simple app uses `yfinance` to retrieve stock information on Walmart.
+It requests opening prices, closing prices, volume of stock exchanged and dividends paid for Walmart and creates simple visualizations.

 ---